seasalamat/genbank-sequence-downloader/README.md

 # genbank-sequence-downloader
-perform batch downloads of DNA/RNA/amino acid sequences from GenBank via Entrez
+perform batch downloads of DNA sequences from GenBank via Entrez

 entrez-dd-wgs-db.py

 **#Overview:**

-This script downloads the whole sequence in GenBank from a list of accession numbers and renames them to remove spaces and symbols that can interfere with some downstream bioinformatics analysis (such as phylogenetic sequence analysis).
+This script downloads sequences in GenBank from a list of accession numbers and renames them to remove spaces and symbols that can interfere with some downstream bioinformatics analysis (such as phylogenetic sequence analysis).

 **#Dependencies:**

-This script requires pyhton3 to be installed in your computer.
+This script requires Python 3 to be installed in your computer.

 This script also requires Entrez Direct.
-To install, refer to "https://www.ncbi.nlm.nih.gov/books/NBK179288/" Run the following commands in your terminal: sh -c "$(curl -fsSL https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh)"
+To install, refer to "https://www.ncbi.nlm.nih.gov/books/NBK179288/"

+	Run the following commands in your terminal:

+	sh -c "$(curl -fsSL https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh)"

 **#Requirements: Input file (csv format)**

-The csv file must have two columns:
+The input csv file must have two columns:

 First column with header "accession" containing the list of accession numbers for download.

 Second column with header "id" contains the name of the sequence.
 Any string of characters can be placed here, but remember that the script will replace all spaces with "_" and all other non-alphanumeric characters with "-".

 **#Running the script:**

 python3 entrez-dd-wgs-db.py -i <input csv file>

-The script will sun the following command for each accession:
+The script will run the following command for each accession:

 esearch -db nucleotide -query <accession> | efetch -format fasta > output.fasta

+After running, the script will output the following files:
+1.) commands.txt - contains the Entrez commands generated
+2.)
+DNA sequences in separate fasta files

 =======================